 - The Capital Regional District (CRD) estimates that 30 per cent of the waste sent to the Hartland Landfill is organic material.
 This material can be separated and converted into compost or fertilizer, supporting waste reduction and a decrease in greenhouse gas emissions.
 Using the CRD’s current estimate of organic waste in the landfill, the Township would be diverting approximately 510 tonnes of waste material per year from the landfill.
 Kitchen scraps will be banned from the Hartland landfill by January 1, 2015.

-Please return to this page in the coming months for important updates on the Township implementation of the Regional Kitchen Scraps Strategy and our broader Waste Management Program.
-See our waste management brochure here.
 Do you need assistance with your bins?
 Read more about our Residential Solid Waste Assistance Program and download an application form here.

 For more information on kitchen scraps diversion, and a list of acceptable materials, download the CRD brochure here.